phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/group/doc-groups-management.md

 ![Screenshot](../../../img/group/assignGroupeProp3.png)

+And use the "Save" button to validate the kind.

 Here is the result:

 ![Screenshot](../../../img/group/assignGroupeProp4.png)

+**Note**
-**Note** The Sundayschool group is a special kind which we'll see in an other part.
+- The Sundayschool group is a special kind which we'll see in an other part.
+- all the groups kind are completely customizable (for example in foreign language).